-- 7. The ISU prepared, supported and carried out follow-up activities associated with seven meetings of the Coordinating Committee.
+- 6. The ISU prepared, supported and carried out follow-up activities associated with seven meetings of the Coordinating Committee.
 At the first meeting of the Coordinating Committee, on 26 January 2017, the ISU provided a briefing for Coordinating Committee members concerning the status of the Convention.
 As a result, Committee members had an increased understanding of the status of implementation of the Convention.
-In addition to the meetings of the Coordinating Committee the ISU supported approximately 25 meetings of the Convention's Committees, in 2017. - 8.
+In addition to the meetings of the Coordinating Committee the ISU supported approximately 25 meetings of the Convention's Committees in 2017. - 7.
 The ISU provided support to the President and the Convention's Committees in developing annual work plans and establishing key objectives to meet their respective mandates.
-In doing so, the ISU supported the Committees in preparing and distributing initial communications to relevant States Parties including, at the time, the 31 States Parties implementing mine clearance obligations under Article 5 of the Convention, the 29 States Parties which have indicated that they have significant numbers hundreds or thousands of landmine survivors for which they must provide care, the 4 States Parties implementing stockpile destruction obligations under Article 4 of the Convention at the time, and the 4 States Parties in which allegations of use of mines in territory under their jurisdiction or control persist. - 9.
-The ISU provided support to the President in preparing and distributing initial communication including to all States Parties concerning the President's mandate to lead efforts to mobilise sufficient resources to fund the operations of the ISU; to Belarus, Greece, Oman and Ukraine concerning the President's mandate related to stockpile destruction; to the 35 States not party which are a target of the President's universalization efforts, and; to the 59 States that have not indicated having developed national legislations or indicated that legislations in place is sufficient to address matters under Article 9 of the Convention.
-The ISU further supported the President in holding bilateral discussions with States not Party by providing background material on their interactions with the Convention to date.
-Furthermore, the ISU supported the President in the establishment of the Informal Working Group on Universalization as mandated by the 15MSP. - 10.
-The ISU supported the President in preparing and distributing a communication to all States Parties recalling to States Parties the importance of submitting their annual transparency reports under Article 7 by the 30 April 2017 deadline as well as encouraging States Parties to employ the Guide to Reporting adopted by the States Parties at the Fourteenth Meeting of the States Parties and it's sample annex as well as to seek the support of the ISU on this matter. - On the margins of the 7-10 February 2017 20th International Meeting of Mine Action National Programme Directors and United Nations Advisors, the ISU supported the Committee on Article Implementation and the Committee on Victim Assistance in hosting side events with
+In doing so, the ISU supported the Committees in preparing and distributing initial communications to relevant States Parties including, at the time, the 31 States Parties implementing mine clearance obligations under Article 5 of the Convention, the 29 States Parties which have indicated that they have significant numbers hundreds or thousands of landmine survivors and the 4 States Parties in which allegations of use of mines in territory under their jurisdiction or control persist. - 8.
+The ISU provided support to the President in preparing and distributing initial communication including to all States Parties concerning the President's mandate to lead efforts to mobilise sufficient resources to fund the operations of the ISU; to Belarus, Greece, Oman and Ukraine concerning the President's mandate related to stockpile destruction; to the 35 States not party which were a target of the President's universalization efforts, and; to the 59 States Parties that have not indicated having developed national legislation or indicated that legislation in place is sufficient to address matters under Article 9 of the Convention.
+The ISU further supported the President in holding bilateral discussions with States not party by providing background material.
+Furthermore, the ISU supported the President in the establishment of the Informal Working Group on Universalization as mandated by the 15MSP. - 9.
+The ISU supported the President in preparing and distributing a communication to all States Parties recalling the importance of submitting their annual transparency reports under Article 7 by the 30 April 2017 deadline as well as encouraging States Parties to employ the Guide to Reporting adopted by the States Parties at the 14MSP and its sample annex as well as to seek the support of the ISU on this matter. - 10.
+On the margins of the 7-10 February 2017 20th International Meeting of Mine Action National Programme Directors and United Nations Advisors, the ISU supported the Committee on Article 5 Implementation and the Committee on Victim Assistance in hosting side events with representatives of relevant States Parties.
+These side events offered a platform for the